nolash/eth-bb/README.md

 ## Adding posts

+Add a post with the `add(context,content)` smart contract method.

+The context is like a subdomain. `bytes32(0)` means "global context."

+### Using the tool

 This package defines the tool `eth-bb`.

 After the contract has been published, posts can be added using the `eth-bb` tool.
 Here are some examples:

 ```
-# publish plain text content hash
+# publish plain text content hash (global context)
 eth-bb -y <keyfile_path> -e <contract_address> --fee-limit 100000 <256_bit_content_hash>

-# publish plain text from file
+# publish plain text from file (global context)
 eth-bb -y <keyfile_path> -e <contract_address> --fee-limit 100000 --file <file_to_publish>

-# publish plain text from file, with a context (like a subdomain)
+# publish plain text from file, with a context
 eth-bb -y <keyfile_path> -e <contract_address> --context 2c26b46b68ffc68ff99b453c1d30413413422d706483bfa0f98a5e886266e7ae --fee-limit 100000 --file <file_to_publish>

 # publish rss content from hash